Yuragy/Payment-Processing-Switcher/README.md

 	- makefile
 	- renaski1.0.cpp: Basic code for Windows that integrates with the injector.

 ⚠️ Binaries folder contains samples from the CISA article.
+These are artifacts from the FastC version 2016 y for AIX

 Universal XCOFF/DLL configuration for processing servers and ATMs (AIX/Linux/Windows)